shriramsharma/DockerCon2016/README.md

 ## Docker and containerd
 * lightweight Container supervisor

+## runC OCI
+libcontainer interfaces with cgroups and namespace.
+OCI is a standard on how to design and implement containers. runc is a client wrapper around libcontainer.
+You need to provide a config.json and root filesystem. runc will use these two info to run your container.
+JSON is based on OCI spec. runc/libcontainer is the library contains all the low level OS stuff.
+`ocitools generate` creates a basic config.json to start with.

+## Unikernels

 ## Open Questions?
 1. Docker manager node is it transfarable?.
 Manager could be a single point of failure.